-India has god reason to look at itself – but so do we
+India has god reason to look at itself – but so do we.

+Last week a 23 year girl was raped in Delhi and she later died.
 Let’s be clear.
 This is a crime that could have happened anywhere but it happens more often in India.
 The issue has reverberated across the world not because a rape took place but because it highlighted the position of women in Indian society and the class hierarchies that still exist.